2KAbhishek/cakebake/README.md

 ## Challenges faced

-Building the UI exactly as I wanter with FXML was somewhat challenging.
+Building the UI exactly as I wanted with FXML was somewhat challenging.

 ## What I learned